ADD-ONS / SCALES

 - Sneddon syndrome

-- non-inflammatory thrombotic angiopathy affecting small to medium-sized arteries, clinically stroke + livedo racemosa
+- non-inflammatory thrombotic angiopathy affecting small to medium-sized arteries; presenting as stroke + livedo racemosa

 - carotid artery web